Art Insurance: Insuring Your Art

 Insurance tips for everyone, public or private, including artists, who own or produce expensive art:

 * Photograph and document your collection, or at least the most valuable works in your collection.
-Include current appraisals, original sales receipts, and any additional paperwork that speaks directly to the value of your art.
+Include current appraisals, original sales receipts, and any additional documentation or paperwork that speaks directly to the value of your art.

 * Buy as much insurance as you can comfortably afford, whether or not that amount covers the entire value of your art or collection.
 Most loss, damage, or theft affects only a portion of a collection, not the entire collection.
 To repeat-- receiving some compensation is better than receiving no compensation at all.

 * Make sure you understand your insurance policy.
-This means reading the fine print, and asking every question about every conceivable loss, theft or damage situation that you can think of.
+This means reading the fine print, and asking every question about every conceivable type of loss, theft or damage situation that you can think of.
 You don't want to find out after a loss that you were not covered for that specific type of loss.
 For example, I once had a computer stolen while in transit from one destination to another.
 I contacted my insurance company to report the loss.
 They told me the computer was not covered.
 I asked what the additional cost would have been to cover the computer.
 They told me the annual increase in premium to cover $5000 worth of electronic office equipment was about $10!
 Had I known this when I purchased the policy, I would of course have added it on-- and did add it on the instant I found out.

 There's no excuse for not insuring an art collection or at least a portion of it.
 If you can afford the art, you can afford the insurance.
 And remember-- you don't have to insure for every last penny of value in your collection.
 Loss or damage rarely affects an entire collection, and you'll find that in the large majority of cases, even partial coverage will reimburse you for a substantial percentage of the dollar amount involved in most occurrences or incidents.